RavenousLegs

 6. Relish fresh local food in Tirthan Valley

-I bet you would over eat during every meal if you get lucky with homemade fresh food.
-You might end up giving the food excuse of food tasting very nice here.
-It is true, even the simple food cooked with minimal spices tastes really good here, mainly because the river water used for cooking adds to the taste.
-Also, the river water has lot of minerals and digestive enzymes that makes you hungry every 2 hours.
-Enjoy the luxury of eating without the worries of adding calories!
+I bet you’d overeat every meal if you had the chance to indulge in homemade, fresh food.
+You might even find yourself giving the food excuse of how delicious it tastes here.
+It’s true that even the simplest dishes cooked with minimal spices taste incredibly good, especially because the river water used for cooking enhances their flavor.
+Additionally, the river water contains a high concentration of minerals and digestive enzymes that keep you feeling hungry every two hours.
+So, indulge in the luxury of eating without the guilt of adding calories!

 7. Angling / Fishing for Rainbow Trouts in Tirthan River

-Though I wouldn’t promote killing of fish for any purpose, but Tirthan river is the only river in India which breeds rainbow trouts.
+While I wouldn’t advocate for the killing of fish for any reason, Tirthan River holds the distinction of being the only river in India that breeds rainbow trout.
 Catch your own fish and get it cooked at your homestay.
-These locals really know how to cook it tasty.
-For fishing, you would need daily permit from the forest department.
+The locals there are known for their mouthwatering dishes and can whip up a feast fit for a king!
+However, fishing requires a daily permit from the forest department.

 Angling in Tirthan Valley, Himachal Pradesh